pirafrank/fpiracom/_posts/2016-10-28-thoughts-on-the-new-macbook-pro.md

 ---
-title: "Thoughts on the new MacBook Pro and Apple mobile computing"
+title: "Thoughts on the new MacBook Pro and Apple mobile computing (Updated)"
 subtitle: "Hardware changes, Apple embracing standards, their focus on creators and MacBook Air highly uncertain future"
 description: "Hardware changes, Apple embracing standards, their focus on creators and MacBook Air highly uncertain future"
 category: ['Articles']